Lakhnadon

-Lakhnadon (Jahilabad) is a town and a nagar panchayat in Seoni district in the Indian state of Madhya Pradesh, and the headquarters of Lakhnadon janpad and tehsil.
+Lakhnadon also called as Jahilabad is a town and a nagar panchayat in Seoni district in the Indian state of Madhya Pradesh, and the headquarters of Lakhnadon janpad and tehsil.

-It is best known for its sagon wood, Tendu leaves, and its pure Khoya.
+It is best known for its sagon wood, tendu leaves, and its pure khoya.

 It is one of the oldest tehsils of Madhya Pradesh and is the second biggest town in Seoni district.

 Etymology

-According to local belief, the city derives its name "Lakhnadon" from a mythical ruler Raja Lakhan Kunwar.
-However, apart from a small shrine dedicated to him along Rani Tal, which literally translates to "queen's pond," there is no evidence to support his existence in public record.Lakhnadon is also known as "Jahilabad".
-It was a very famous and parallel using name as with Lakhnadon.
-This term was coined in the Mughal Era.
+According to local belief, Lakhnadon gets his name from its mythical ruler Maharaja Lakhan Kunwar.

+However, There is no archeological or anthropological evidence of existence of Maharaja Lakhan Kunwar and his family.
+It is a folklore created by locals.

+Lakhnadon was also known as Jahilabad.
+This name was given by famous Mughal Governor Shah Mahmud Because of the illiterate population.
+Islamic Invaders called illiterates as Jahil and their town called Jahilabad.

 History

-The town is said to be named after a former ruler, Raja Lakhan Kunwar.
-There is a belief among the locals that there is a palace of Kunwar inside Ranital lake, and its peak can be seen during the summer season, when the water level declines.
+In Mughal Era, Governor Shah Mahmud developed the town primarily.
+He developed resources for daily livelihood like digging wells and making canals for water, irrigation, etc. He also developed horse routes for means of communication.
+He built mosque and graveyard for Muslims and ritual of gifting The Holy Qur'an to non-Muslims was also started by him.

+In British Era, British Officers laid down the foundation of Education & Health.
+They started elementary schools and Civil Hospital also called as Mission Hospital.
+That hospital still exists in present-day and gives treatment to poor and needy persons at a very nominal cost.

 Geography

 Lakhnadon has an average elevation of 607 metres (1991 feet).
 It is just a little far from the geographical centre of the Indian sub-continent.
 It lies in the southwest of Jabalpur and north of Seoni and also neighbours Narsinghpur by its west.
 It is surrounded by sagon and tendu trees that cover the town from all sides.

 Demographics

 As per 2011 India census, the total population of Lakhnadon (urban area) is 17,302, of which 8,930 are males and 8,372 are females.
 Thus, the average sex ratio of Lakhnadon is 938, lower than the national average of 943.
 Furthermore, the literacy rate in Lakhnadon is 86.2%, which is higher than those of Seoni (72.1%) and India (74.04%).
 Specifically, in Lakhnadon, the male literacy rate is 90.4%, and the female literacy rate is 81.82%.
+The population as per religion gets a demographic change due to conversion by Islamic and Christian missionaries funded by foreign.